thenamespace/namespace-sdk/README.md

 ## 1. Listing an ENS name

-First, we would need to have an ENS name which is listed on Namespace platform.
+First, we would need to have an ENS name that is listed on the Namespace platform.
 To do so, visit our [Platform](https://app.namespace.tech) and check
 [Manager](https://docs.namespace.tech/namespace-platform/manager)

-For testing purposes, you can use "namespace-sdk.eth" on Sepolia chain.
+For testing purposes, you can use "namespace-sdk.eth" on the Sepolia chain.
 ## 2. Generate minting parameters

-After we list ENS name, our platform allows minting subnames under it.
-We can use a library to check for subname availability and to generate a mint transaction parameters.
+After we list the ENS name, our platform allows minting subnames under it.
+We can use a library to check for subname availability and to generate mint transaction parameters.

 ```typescript
 import { createNamespaceClient, SetRecordsRequest, MintTransactionParameters } from "namespace-sdk";